aaivu/ibat/README.md

 ## ⚡️ Quickstart

-1. To run the pipeline, users can use their datasets or existing datasets from ibat.datasets
+1. To run the pipeline, users can use their datasets or existing datasets from `ibat.datasets`.
 ```py
 from ibat.datasets import BUS_654_DWELL_TIMES, BUS_654_RUNNING_TIMES
 ```